datawire/arb/README.md

 retries, up to a configurable maximum number of retries.
 For other errors, ARB will *not* retry, though it will log the error.

+Normally, ARB uses an internal circular buffer with a fixed maximum size to batch requests: if the upstream services are not able to keep up with the rate of incoming messages, ARB will drop the oldest messages in the buffer.
+If messages are dropped, ARB will log a warning every five minutes to that effect.
+The size of this circular buffer is configurable, and if the size is set to 0, the queue will simply grow without bound (which risks ARB running out of memory and crashing).

 The REST requests are simple POSTS to whatever URLs are configured for the upstream services, with `Content-Type: application/json` and a body that is a JSON-encoded array of Envoy [`HTTPAccessLogEntries`].
 The upstream services can handle the entries in